Phantom covering ideals in categories without enough projective morphisms: Preliminaries

-\begin{definition} A map $\phi\mathcolon M\to N$ in $\C$ is called \emph{$\P$-phantom} if We will denote by $\Phi(\P)$ the ideal of $\P$-phantom maps in $\C$. \end{definition} Let $\A$ be a category and let us fix a cardinal, which we will always assume that is infinite and regular.
-An object $A$ in $\A$ is called \emph{$\lambda$-presentable} if the functor $\Hom_{\A}(A,-)$ preserves $\lambda$-directed colimits.
-The category $\A$ is called \emph{locally $\lambda$-presentable} if it is cocomplete and there is a set $\mathcal S$ of $\lambda$-presentable objects in $\A$ such that any other object in $\A$ is a $\lambda$-directed colimit of objects in $\mathcal S$.
+\cite{AR}.
+Let $\lambda$ be a regular cardinal.
+An object $A$ in a category $\A$ is said to be \emph{$\lambda$-presentable} if the functor $\Hom_{\A}(A,-)$ preserves $\lambda$-directed colimits.
+The category $\A$ is called \emph{ locally $\lambda$-presentable} if it is cocomplete, and there is a set $\mathcal S$ of $\lambda$-presentable objects in $\A$ such that any other object in $\A$ is a $\lambda$-directed colimit of objects in $\mathcal S$.
 For short, $\aleph_0$-directed colimits will be just called \emph{direct limits;} locally $\aleph_0$-presentable categories, \emph{locally finitely presented}; and $\aleph_0$-presentable objects, \emph{finitely presented}.